snowykitkat/grade-api/readme.md

 1. Choose a team name.
 Make it something unique to your team, as other teams will also be picking team names and duplicate names aren't allowed.

-2. Have one member of your team form a team with the name your team chose.
+2. Have one member of your team complete this form with your group information: https://forms.office.com/r/CmZwheVzG0

-3. Each other member of the team should then join the team.
+3. Each other member of the team should then join the team on Quercus.
 Make sure you see the popup confirming that you successfully joined the team.

 4. Try looking up the grade another team member entered for `207` using the `Get a Grade` menu.